healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 Temperature: High heat / 400°F

-To make sure our **8 oz**, **1.38-inch top blade steak** had the best crust possible, we first needed to preheat the Presto to 400°F. This took **6 min** which was quite slow even for a large surface area, so we had to score it 6/10.
+To make sure our **8 oz**, **1.38-inch top blade steak** had the best crust possible, we first needed to preheat the Presto to 400°F. This took **6 min** which was quite slow even for a large skillet, so we had to score it 6/10.

 After seasoning the steak and inserting a meat thermometer, we seared both sides for **4 min**.
 We then gave the edge with the fat cap 2 min and the other edges 1 min 30 sec each.
 Finally, we added some fresh rosemary and butter and seared each side for an additional 2 min.

-The cooking process raised the steak’s internal temperature to **135°F** which increased to **142°F** after a standard 3 minutes of resting.
-This hit the sweet spot for an **excellent medium-rare** steak that was **tender** and **juicy**.
+The cooking process raised the steak’s internal temperature to **135°F** which increased to **142°F** after a standard 3 minute resting time.
+This hit the sweet spot for an **excellent medium-rare** steak that was both **tender** and **juicy**.
 The entire process took around 19 minutes.

-The skillet’s heat was **stable** but didn’t reach 500°F like some other skillets, so the crust wasn’t the thickest or crispiest.
+The skillet’s heat was **stable** but didn’t reach 500°F like some other skillets, so the crust wasn’t the thickest nor the crispiest.
 Nonetheless, it was good enough to earn a 9/10 from our chef.
-Only the Hamilton Beach 38529K scored better because of its better crust.
+Only the Hamilton Beach 38529K scored higher for its crispier crust.

 Design
 ------